-- We value our family feel ethos and pupils are all encouraged to take responsibility roles eg play buddies, setting up worship as a team etc - Pupils with SEND are supported at play and lunchtimes with our ELSA to promote teamwork/building friendships etc. The ELSA also runs additional intervention.
+We value our family feel ethos and pupils are all encouraged to take responsibility roles eg play buddies, setting up worship as a team etc

+- Pupils with SEND are supported at play and lunchtimes with our ELSA to promote teamwork/building friendships etc. The ELSA also runs additional intervention. - We encourage pupils and peers to develop positive awareness of the different ways in which people learn and to be respectful of others

-We have a zero tolerance approach to bullying.
+We have a zero-tolerance approach to bullying.